jadwigo/bolt-visitors/readme.md

 Visitors
 =======================
-This extension is superceded by the Authenticate extension that is included in the current Bolt.cm distribution
+This extension is not maintained anymore.

+Please use the members extension that is build for the current releases of https://bolt.cm